Christmas Season in the Alsace: A One-Week Itinerary

 Our train pulled into Paris in the early afternoon.
 Due to the short winter days, we had time for only one daytime Paris activity.
 Montmartre or the Musée d’Orsay almost won the vote, but, in the end, we went to Notre Dame.
 Although my husband and I had both been to the cathedral on prior visits, we had never visited the bell tower.

 In a state of ignorant bliss, we spent a fabulous, sunny afternoon overlooking Paris and the historic Notre Dame rooftop.
 After we climbed down from the tower, we lingered in the cathedral marveling at the Christmas decorations and the most intricate and beautiful nativity set that I have ever seen.
-We did not know then that a terrible fire would devastate the church only four months later in April 2019.
+We did not know then that a terrible fire would devastate the church in April 2019, only four months later.
 As I watched the horrifying news coverage of the flames engulfing the cathedral, my accidental trip to Paris turned into a priceless gift.

 Where to Stay—Colmar or Strasbourg?